 If you want to build up your Gamerscore faster, you can use a few unique strategies to do so.
-You can rack up points for your score if there are any older Xbox games you can complete without much effort.
+You’re able to play older Xbox games to completion and earn more points, so if you’re the master of a certain title, play through it to boost your score.
 This includes old games from the early Xbox 360 console, so you have a lot of choices.
 Games like Fight Night Round 3 are a piece of cake — if you finish just eight specific fights in the game, you get 1,000 points right off the bat.

 Similarly, Avatar: The Burning Earth makes it incredibly easy to earn 1,000 points, too.
-All it requires is a 50-hit combo, and then you instantly get all of those points.
+As soon as you meet the 50-hit combo, you’ve earned the points, and they’ll be instantly added to your score.
 After you finish playing the game, you can pass it along to a friend to score 1,000 points.
 If you don’t want to pass the game to other friends, you can sell it back to Xbox.